LordMirex/WebDaddy/replit.md

 ## Overview
 WebDaddy Empire is a PHP/SQLite template marketplace designed for selling website templates bundled with pre-configured domains.
 It features a unique WhatsApp-first manual payment system, an administrative management panel, and an affiliate tracking system.
 The platform aims to provide a professional and conversion-optimized experience for acquiring website templates, focusing on simplicity and direct interaction for purchases.
 The application uses a single, portable SQLite database file (`webdaddy.db`).
 This project envisions becoming a leading platform for ready-to-launch websites, simplifying the online presence creation for small businesses and individuals.

-**Current Refactoring Progress:** 59% Complete (16/27 issues resolved)
+**Current Refactoring Progress:** 70% Complete (19/27 issues resolved)
 - ✅ Phase 1: Critical Functionality Fixes - COMPLETED
 - ✅ Phase 2: Mobile Responsive Fixes - COMPLETED (November 5, 2025)
-- ⚪ Phase 3: Branding & Navigation - Pending
+- ✅ Phase 3: Branding & Navigation - COMPLETED (November 5, 2025)
 - ⚪ Phase 4: Landing Page UX - Pending
 - ⚪ Phase 5: Polish & Testing - Pending